civicrm/apachesolr_civiAttachments/README.md

 CiviCRM Solr Attachments for 7.x

-This module has been copied over and adapted for CiviCRM from Apache Solr Attachments
+This module has been copied over and adapted for CiviCRM from [Drupal's apachesolr_attachments](https://drupal.org/project/apachesolr_attachments).

 ## Installation